hitokiri-mata/katacoda-courses/kubernetes-pipelines/tekton/step5-tekton-cli.md

-Because Tekton is a Kubenretes Operator, it's can be completely administered using the standard Kubenetes manifests using the defined custome resources that have been associated with the Tekton controllers.
+Because Tekton is a Kubernetes Operator, it's can be completely administered using the standard Kubernetes manifests using the defined custom resources that have been associated with the Tekton controllers.
 You can use the kubectl tool as a way to manually manage these resources.
 For convenience, a command line tool called `tkn` can optionally manage these same Tekton resources.

 Install the `tkn` command line tool.